solvire/fartemis/README.md

 ## Basic Commands

+### Pulling Jobs from LinkedIn

+There is a command for pulling in jobs from linkedin.
+Below should get the data coming in.
+It will be stored in the FeedItem table.

+    ./manage.py linkedin_jobs --keywords "Python Engineer" --location "San Francisco"

+### Find the geo_id from LinkedIn

+Sometimes you will need or want to find the geo_id of the location.
+There is a search tool that will scrape the screen and pull that information out.

+    ./manage.py linkedin_geo_finder "Raleigh"

+1. Raleigh, North Carolina, United States
+   GeoID: 100197101
+   Type: GEO

+2. Raleigh-Durham-Chapel Hill Area
+   GeoID: 90000664
+   Type: GEO

+... cont.

 ### Setting Up Your Users

 - To create a **normal user account**, just go to Sign Up and fill out the form.
 Once you submit it, you'll see a "Verify Your E-mail Address" page.
 Go to your console to see a simulated email verification message.
 Copy the link into your browser.
 Now the user's email should be verified and ready to go.